 Compliance essential!
 Common words including abbreviations and generics added to plug holes caused by the HCPCS dataset omission of natural word terms.
 SuperCoder’s coders pore over OIG reports looking for HCPCS omitted terms that caused financial loss.
 These terms are added to the SuperCoder dictionary to prevent subscribers from making the same mistakes.

 Case study: A contractor overpaid $274,074 due to the provider billing the incorrect units for Gemcitabine, Hydrochloride which is a drug that the HCPCS index and drug table omit.
 With SuperCoder lookup, Gemcitabine Hydrochloride’s matching code and units are shown.

-New for 2015!
 National Drug Code-Drug Crosswalk – Prevents improper drug and unit billing by tying the HCPCS code with drug brand names, dosages, and equivalent units.
-Two providers have to pay back more than $300,000 for using the wrong dosage and units for Leuprolide acetate.
+Two providers had to pay back more than $300,000 for using the wrong dosage and units for Leuprolide acetate.
 Your practice can avoid being the next statistic with the info provided directly to your billers through this crosswalk.

 5-in-1 Part B Fee Schedule – Automatically pulls the information from the code’s assigned fee schedule such as DMEPOS or ASP preventing miscoding and overpayments.
-Medicare paid twice as much for vacuum erection systems as Medicaid and private payers.
 Having the Medicare state-allowed rate gives practices ammunition to challenge nonMedicare rates – and contractors a check on the approved amount.